njohnso6/nia_snakemake_class/04_scalability/A.md

 ## Profiles

 It can get pretty pretty cumbersome to re-type all the parameters for snakemake.
 Snakemake profiles can set default values for command line parameters.
 A profile is a directory containing at a minimum a config.yaml with keys corresponding to command line flags.
-A profile specified by name on the command line is search for in $HOME/.config/snakemake.
+A profile specified by name on the command line is searched for in $HOME/.config/snakemake.
 Alternatively profiles can be specified by path:
 `snakemake --cores 8 --profile ~/snakemake_profile`

-There is a Biowulf-specific profile that contains all the biolerplate code to make deploying large-scale workflows to Biowulf simple.
+There is a Biowulf-specific profile that contains all the boilerplate code to make deploying large-scale workflows to Biowulf simple.

 In your home directory, go ahead and clone Biowulf's Snakemake profile
 ```